thoughtbot/write-yourself-a-roguelike/book/generating_a_character/the_title_screen.md

   def title_screen
     ui.message(0, 0, "Rhack, a NetHack clone")
     ui.message(7, 1, "by a daring developer")
-    ui.choice_prompt(0, 3, "Shall I pick a character's race, role, gender and alignment for you? [ynq]", "ynq") end end
+    ui.choice_prompt(0, 3, "Shall I pick a character's race, role, gender and " +
+      "alignment for you? [ynq]", "ynq") end end
 ```